lethanhson9908/VietTTS-FE/README.md

 # VietTTS-FE
-An Vietnamese Text-to-speech web apps demo using ReactJS
+An Vietnamese Text-to-speech web demo using ReactJS

 # How to install
 Already tested on Ubuntu 20.04: